MaxPastukhov15/LabWork2/Description/TestPlan.md

 - **Validates**:
   - Basic game flow
   - Output consistency
-This breakdown shows the test file focuses on **core systems** (quests, stats, items, navigation) with **isolated class tests**, but lacks integration tests or edge-case validation.
+This breakdown shows the test file focuses on **core systems** (quests, stats, items, navigation) with **isolated class tests**.
 Each test group verifies basic functionality through method calls and output checks.
 **Results of the test are provided in the same folder.**